 - Mecadox/Terramycin (NADA 141-211); contains carbadox plus oxytetracycline

-4. Should consumers stop eating pork products treated with carbadox?
+7. Should consumers stop eating pork products treated with carbadox?

 As a general matter, the FDA continues to advise all consumers to eat a well-balanced diet for good nutrition and to minimize potential adverse consequences from consuming an excess of any one food.

 The agency recognizes that pork is a common protein in American diets.
-Based on the FDA’s findings with respect to carbadox residues in pork products, the agency offers this advice to consumers: Pork is a good source of protein; however, protein can also be found in other meat, poultry, seafood, beans and peas, eggs, processed soy products, nuts and seeds.
+Although the agency is not recommending that people make changes in their food choices during the time that CVM is working to remove the drug from the market, the agency offers this advice to consumers: Pork is a good source of protein; however, protein can also be found in other meat, poultry, seafood, beans and peas, eggs, processed soy products, nuts and seeds.
 Select a variety of protein foods to improve nutrient intake and health benefits.

-5. How can I tell which pork products come from pigs that were treated with carbadox?
+8. Does FDA have information about which pork products come from pigs that were treated with carbadox?